hsiehScalAR/LISTT-ABS-ros/README.md

 # LISTT-ABS-ros
-Driver for the LISTT ABS Acoustic Scatter Sensor
+Driver for the LISST ABS Acoustic Scatter Sensor